foldda/charian/README.md

             //storing an extra "address" property, as a child-Rda, inside the person's Rda container personRda[(int)RDA_INDEX.RES_ADDRESS] = this.ResidentialAddress.ToRda();

-            //now person Rda is 2-dimensional
+            //now the person Rda is 2-dimensional
             //Console.Println(personRda[2][1].ScalarValue);   //prints ResidentialAddress.ZIP

             //.. here we store a further “postal address” Rda to the person Rda, and so on ...